 Interest expense is comprised of financing costs related to maintaining lines of credit.
-Other income includes interest income of \$1,218,000 for fiscal 2008, \$1,701,000 for fiscal 2007, and \$1,450,000 for fiscal 2006.
-The decline in interest income for fiscal 2008 is due to lower investment yields and average invested balances, reflecting the effects of declining rates and the \$36.7 million dividend paid in August 2007.
-The increase in interest income for fiscal 2007 is due to an increase in investment yields and average invested balances.
-In addition, other income includes gains related to a contract settlement with a customer of \$895,000 for fiscal 2007 and \$1.1 million for fiscal 2006.
-See Note 6 of Notes to Consolidated Financial Statements.
+Other income includes interest income of \$865,000 for fiscal 2009, \$1.2 million for fiscal 2008, and \$1.7 million for fiscal 2007.
+The decline in interest income for fiscal 2009 is due to lower investment yields.
+The decline in interest income for fiscal 2008 is due to lower investment yields and a decline in average invested balances related to the \$36.7 million dividend paid in August 2007.
+Other income for fiscal 2009 includes a gain of \$728,000 related to a legal settlement concerning leased property.

+In addition, other income for fiscal 2007 includes a gain of \$895,000 related to a contract settlement with a customer.
+See Note 6 of Notes to Consolidated Financial Statements